Khashoggi supporters launch group to advocate for democratic rights in the Arab world

 The kingdom prosecuted people it said were Khashoggi’s killers, but court sessions were closed to the public, and no senior officials were held to account.

-Even as Saudi Arabia has mended its alliances, its critics have shown signs of becoming more organized — galvanized, in significant part, by Khashoggi’s death.
+Even as Saudi Arabia has mended its alliances, its critics have shown signs of becoming more organized — galvanized in significant part by Khashoggi’s death.
 Last week, exiled Saudi dissidents announced the formation of new political party, called the National Assembly Party, which called for the kingdom “to wholeheartedly adopt democracy as a political system to replace the current absolute monarchy,” one of the founders, Madawi al-Rasheed, wrote in an essay.

 “Khashoggi’s assassination shattered the myth about the benevolent monarchy and redefined the image of the country in the imagination of the international community as a rogue state,” she wrote.